learn-co-curriculum/phase-1-algorithms-big-o/README.md

 }
 ```

-In this case, we need to allocate memory for:
+In this case, we need to allocate memory for these auxiliary pieces of data:

 - an array `wordArray` that will grow in size linearly with the input
 - an array `reversedWordArray` that will grow in size linearly with the input